 Benzodiazepines are a group of drugs called minor tranquillisers, often known as benzos.
-These drugs are prescribed by a doctor to help people with anxiety, sleep or epilepsy problems.
+These drugs are prescribed by a doctor to help people with anxiety or sleep problems.

 There are about 30 different types (generic names) of benzodiazepines.
-Each one of these generic drugs may be sold under several different brand names - same drug, but made by different companies.
+Each one of these generic drugs may be sold under several different brand names - all the same drug, but made by different companies.